Musa Cerantonio: Philippines 2012-June 2014

-Accord to journalist Graeme Wood who interviewed Cerantonio extensively, Cerantonio's passion to establish the caliphate led him to the southern Philippines in 2013, where support for the caliphate was allegedly strong, and so it might be possible to establish a caliphate.
+According to Wood, Cerantonio's passion to establish the caliphate led him to the southern Philippines in 2013, where support for the idea was allegedly strong, and so it might be possible to establish a caliphate.

-Cerantonio fled to the Philippines under the pretext of visiting his brother.
-His brother was in Manila, but he traveled to Mindanao.
+He fled to the Philippines and settled in Mindanao.
 While there, during fighting between the Philippine Army and the Moro National Liberation Front his apartment was bombed by warplanes.

-In February 2014, while in the Philippines, he married another convert to Islam, Joan Montayre, a 32 year old designer, and moved to an apartment in the Cebu province.
+In February 2014, while in the Philippines, he lived with another convert to Islam, Joan Montayre, a 32 year old designer, in an apartment in the Cebu province.

 An April 2014 report by the International Centre for the Study of Radicalization at King's College London, identified Cerantonio as one of the two most popular and influential clerics urging Muslims to immigrate to the Islamic State and wage jihad.

-Cerantonio's Facebook account in support of Islamic State had 12,000 followers when it was shut down in May 2014.

-He started his connection with ISIS translating its speeches and official documents into English around June 2014.
+Cerantonio's Facebook account had 12,000 followers when it was shut down in May 2014.
+He started his connection with ISIS translating its speeches into English around June 2014.

 In mid-2014, Islamic State and Abu Bakr al-Baghdadi's declared the group had formed a new caliphate with al-Baghdadi as the new Caliph, and commanded all Muslims to pledge allegiance to al-Baghdadi and "make haste" to Syria to fight or help the jihad.
 While "ecstatic" over the announcement and urging his followers to obey the caliphate, (to the amusement of his critics), Cerantonio neither publicly pledged allegiance to al-Baghdadi nor traveled to Syria.
 Publicly swearing allegiance to al-Baghdadi was a violation of Australian law (Cerantonio agrees it is compulsory for Muslims to swear allegiance to someone who meets the qualifications for a caliph, and that al-Baghdadi meets those qualifications, but will not say if he has sworn allegiance to him); and according to Cerantonio, he and his wife had difficulty immigrating.